| Annual Chinese Holidays Chapter 1 - Chinese

 Imperial custom of “tapping,” delivers attentive

+service.
 An introduction to popular Chinese teas, the

 ubiquitous beverage for all occasions, is covered in the section